MoonPoet/xaprb-src/content/blog/best-fitness-activity-sleep-tracking-watch.md

 ### The Withings Steel HR

-My watch of choice was the Withings Steel HR.
-I'm a traditional, simplistic watch guy.
-My analog watch of choice is a Timex Weekender.
+My favorite watch was the Withings Steel HR.
+I'm a traditional, simplistic watch guy; my analog watch is a Timex Weekender.
 I wanted a minimalistic analog watch with long battery life and the following features if possible:

 * Sleep, heart rate, and step tracking